 stata

-I have been using Stata for about 20 years, but it was not until the COVID-19 lockdowns in 2020, that I started writing guides on how to do better visualizations.
-In Fall 2020, I created the Stata Guide on Medium to document the processes of programming different types of visualizations.
-The aim of these guides was to primarily support my own work for tracking the spread of the Corona virus (since there was a lot of good data coming out back then).
-The writings also helped me organize and consolidate the code snippets that had started to accumulate all over the place.
+I have been using Stata for about 20 years now.
+But it was not until the COVID-19 lockdowns in Vienna in 2020 when I started writing guides on how to do better visualizations with the software.
+In the Fall of 2020, I created the Stata Guide on Medium to describe the processes of programming different types of visualizations.
+The aim of these guides was to primarily support my own work for tracking the spread of the Corona virus since there was a lot of good data coming out back then.
+The writings also helped me organize and consolidate the code snippets that were accumulating all over the place.
 Even though, the popularity of these guides exploded on social media, a recurring feedback was that setting up hundreds of lines of code for one visualization was not everyone’s cup of tea.
-Users wanted pre-canned commands which they could simply feed their data and have a few customization options.
-This made sense from an average Stata-user perspective, who is more focused on analysis, and fancy visualizations are an extra embellishment not really required in the research world.
+Users wanted pre-canned simple commands which they could simply feed their data with some customization options.
+This also made sense from an average Stata-user perspective, who is more focused on analysis, and fancy visualizations are not really required in the research world.

 In early 2021, I started converting the guides into Stata packages.
-As of updating this page, I have published 22 data visualization packages since then (see below).
-Coding these up was an intensive process, given that I was completely new to this game.
-Although programming took me away from writing the guides, the learning experience of coding in Stata and Mata, and the resulting engagements with organizations, academics, researchers, policy experts, and the broad community in general, was highly rewarding.
-Even now, I recieve several query emails every week.
+As of updating this page, I have published 20+ data visualization packages since then (see below).
+Coding these up was an intensive learning process, given that I was completely new to the game.
+Although programming took me away from writing the guides, the learning experience of coding in Stata and Mata, and the resulting engagements with various organizations, academics, researchers, policy experts, and the broad community, was (and is) highly rewarding.
+The figure below shows package development over time:

 Releasing packages into the public domain is like publishing a paper, with one key difference: once a paper is published, it stays online as it is.
 In contrast, packages undergo continuous ex-post peer review, and are subjected to rigorous testing, as users (including myself) find bugs and/or request new features.
 Some features, such as support for weights, and label wrapping, have also been added across the board.
 And with 20+ packages, this is a significant time sink if you also take into account updating help files, the GitHub pages, writing release notes, checking and adding sample figures, and so on.
 At this point in time, most packages are looking pretty solid.
 The most popular ones are fairly robust, offer a wide range of features, and cater to a diverse set of user requirements.
 Some of the visualizations generated from these packages have also started appearing in blogs and articles (although packages citations are still missing.
 Hint hint!).
 I also now have a good sense of which packages are used more than the others.

-I do plan to return to The Stata Guide eventually, with the aim of writing more about the new wisdom accumulated in the last couple of years.
-Even in the current state, the Stata Guide on Medium already has over 60 articles, where some of them can be useful for those just starting out with Stata.
-Most of articles are also no longer paywalled.
+I do plan to eventually return to The Stata Guide with the aim of writing more about the knowledge accumulated over the last couple of years.
+Even in the current dormant state, the Stata Guide on Medium has over 60 articles where most of them are still useful for those just starting out.
+Some of the fundamental guides are also no longer paywalled.
 But certainly more can be written.
 I have also set up the Stata Gallery on Medium where the community continues to contribute their own amazing guides.
 So please also check it out and submit your own articles if you have something in mind.

 Workshops and presentations